aquinjay/dotfiles/private_dot_config/nvim/README.md

 ## Lua Directory

 Options is used to configre simple options for NVIM.
 Run the command: "help options" to learn more about possible options and details.

+Keymaps are used to remap defaults keybindings in neovim.